 After giving his annual 'military posture' report to Congress on Tuesday, U.S. Defence Secretary Melvin?

-After giving his annual 'military posture' report to Congress on Tuesday, U.S. Defence Secretary Melvin Laird spoke to reporters about a new missile threat.
+Background: After giving his annual 'military posture' report to Congress on Tuesday, U.S. Defence Secretary Melvin Laird spoke to reporters about a new missile threat.

 This film from the National Broadcasting Company includes his statement on the matter, and also an attack on critics of military spending by the House Armed Services Committee chairman, Edward Hebert.